I-4-3-32.Appeals Council Review Required — Analyst Recommends Action on Court Remanded Case

 If a modified remand order is needed, the analyst must use the standard order as a guide for developing specialized language as follows:

-Do not refer to the RVR process or discuss memoranda between OHA and OGC.
+Do not refer to the RVR process or discuss memoranda between the Office of Disability Adjudication and Review and OGC.
 Any documents relating to the RVR process are considered privileged attorney-client communications.
 These documents must remain in the appeals file and will not be forwarded to the hearing office or made exhibits.

 Set forth clearly and concisely the reasons for the remand and the instructions for further action.
 Use clear and concise language that is specific enough to help the ALJ.